The Climb

 ~Richard Allington

 So build those relationships with your kiddos and literacy!
-Build on learning about one another; learning about one's self as a reader/literacy teacher; and learning from one another through a literacy partnership!
+Build on learning about one another, learning about oneself as a reader/literacy teacher, and learning from one another through a literacy partnership!
 Grow your craft with books and conversations!
-And know, that in the end, the heights your reach together are what matter most!
+And know that in the end, the heights you reach together are what matter most!

 Here's to the climb.